 Parting with one's treasured game collection can be an unthinkable proposition for many.
 But having a baby absolutely transforms your life, as one long-tenured Kotaku commenter writes.
 And that makes such decisions not only possible, but downright necessary.

-You might know of Shiraz Malik - he's the longtime commenter Spoony Bard here, and he was also our comment ombudsman last year.
-He's currently pursuing his MBA at the University of Chicago's Booth School of Business, and he and his wife are expecting a baby soon.
+You might know longtime commenter Spoony Bard here—he was also our comment ombudsman last year.
+He's currently pursuing his MBA at the University of Chicago, and he and his wife are expecting a baby soon.

 When I was four years old, my dad brought home an Atari 7800.
 In retrospect, that was his first mistake.
 I became hopelessly addicted to the wonderful world of video games.
 I made time for Mario, hung out with Alex Kidd in Miracle World, dreamed about Mega Man while doodling in class, and I soared through the sky with Starfox.